apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 After the process has completed you'll get an error saying the disk is not recognized, just click the Ignore button (you just made a drive with a Linux filesystem so it makes sense that your mac doesn't recognize it)

-### e. boot into the live system
+### e. boot into the "online" Ubuntu system

 \- shut down your regular computer
-\- plug the "live" usb drive into your regular computer
+\- plug the "online" usb drive into your regular computer
 \- turn on your regular computer
 \- hold down the option key
-\- select the live drive, it will probably say "UEFI".
+\- select the "online" drive, it will probably say "UEFI".
 If there are two then it's probably the last one, if you pick the wrong one don't cry over your keyboard just try again.

 Note that your screen might flicker and jitter around a bit when you're in the ubuntu system on a macbook, this happens to me but it's not big deal.